adi-253/NLP/README.md

 Stock Price Prediction: Use both numerical and textual features to predict stock price movements.

 The folder financial news contains the dataset we are using for the project.
+This is the overleaf link of the project report :https://www.overleaf.com/read/nckkjzsvtnvq#a0a5f0